tom-seddon/b2/doc/wip/ui.md

-A few notes about b2's UI, which is not native on any platform.
+A few notes about b2's UI, which is not native to any platform.
 It shouldn't prove too inexplicable, but it does have some idiosyncratic aspects.

 # Using macOS?